 Blasting full pastel pink in colour, Sketch London is a dreamy place that looks something out of the blingy-aesthetically curated feed on Instagram and Pinterest.

-One look at the Sketch Gallery and you are sure to put this bubble-gum restaurant in your bucket list.
-In this review of afternoon tea Sketch London, I’ll break down everything you’ll need to know.
+One look at the Sketch Gallery, and you are sure to put this bubble-gum restaurant on your bucket list.
+In this review of afternoon tea at Sketch London, I’ll break down everything you’ll need to know.

-There are many places in London where you try the traditional English Afternoon Tea in dainty china with your fingers gracefully around the cup.
+There are many places in London where you try the traditional English afternoon teas in dainty china with your fingers gracefully around the cup.

-The gorgeous European restaurant mixes it up by serving teas from around the world – from China to Japan to Morocco – the Sketch Afternoon Tea London has it all.
+The gorgeous European restaurant mixes it up by serving teas from around the world – from China to Japan to Morocco – the afternoon tea at Sketch London has it all.

 Later, I walked into the more modern, creative, and colourful Bafarat Cafe in Soho.

-Now its Sketch London’s turn.
-Housed in a whitewashed 17th-century edifice, the place shone bright pink through its arched windows.
+Now it’s Sketch’s turn.
+I visited Sketch, housed in a whitewashed 17th-century edifice, and the place shone bright pink through its arched windows.

 I knew I had to experience what was inside.
 Perhaps, it was the faceless bull terrier sculpture attached to the wall.
 It didn’t take me long before.
 I was seated on one of its plush pink sofas.